SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/device-details.html.md

 |Notes|Provides optional notes to inform about current activities.
 Notes usually may only be edited by an administrator.
 To add or edit a note, click **Edit**, enter your note or your modifications in the text box and save your edits by clicking the green checkmark at the right of the text box.
 |Device status|Displays connection-relevant information, as described in detail in [Connection monitoring](#connection-monitoring).
 |Device and communication|Shows a data point graph displaying realtime data on particular measurements.
 For details, refer to [Using the Data Explorer](/guides/users-guide/cockpit#data-explorer) in the Cockpit documentation.
 |Device data|Displays editable information on the device (name, type, ID, owner, last updated).
-The fields "ID" and "Last Updated" cannot be edited.
+The fields **ID** and **Last updated** cannot be edited.
 Moreover information on hardware (editable) and firmware (not editable) is displayed here if available.
 |Active, critical alarms|Shows the active critical alarms for the device.
 |Groups assignment|Displays the groups the device belongs to.
 Moreover you can add the device to groups here or unassign it from groups.
 For details on grouping devices see [Grouping devices](#grouping-devices).
 |Location|Shows the location of a device on a map as reported by the device or as manually set.
 For details, refer to [Location](#location).

 ### <a name="child-devices"></a>Child devices

-The "Child devices" tab shows a list of devices connected to the currently displayed device.
+The **Child devices** tab shows a list of devices connected to the currently displayed device.
 For example, if you look at a gateway, the tab lists all machines connected to the gateway.

 For details provided in the child device list, refer to [Viewing devices](#viewing-devices).

 ### <a name="measurements"></a>Measurements

-The "Measurements" tab provides a default visualization of numeric data provided by the device in the form of charts.
+The **Measurements** tab provides a default visualization of numeric data provided by the device in the form of charts.
 Charts are grouped into types of measurements, which can contain multiple graphs or "series".
 The screenshot below, for example, shows a chart for motion measurement including graphs for acceleration in the three dimensions, and a chart with modem statistics in the form of signal strength and bit error rate.

 ![Measurements](/guides/images/users-guide/measurements.png)